jonlabelle/SublimeJsPrettier/README.md

     > environment.

 - **auto_format_on_save** (default: ***false***)
-    Whether or not to automatically format on every file save.
+    Whether or not to automatically format the file on save.

 - **auto_format_on_save_excludes** (default: [])
     Ignore auto formatting when the target file, or its path resides in a